I’ve found myself plagued by a new, not-so-great stress response over the past 6 months: I have trouble breathing.

-Though I’m not the girl who is contorting herself into unimaginable positions in a yoga studio every day, I do identify as a yogi.
+Breathing Technique Number Two – Though I’m not contorting myself into unimaginable positions in a yoga studio every day, I do identify as a yogi.
 I do it every morning and take class as much as possible.

-Ujjayi breathe was one such lesson.
+Ujjayi breathe was one such lesson for me.